Two programs that can be used with the ROOter firmware on your router are WinSCP and Putty.

 Putty is a terminal program that is used to access the shell program running on the router and gives you access to the Linux command line.

-WinSCP is available for download from WinSCP Unzip the contents of the file into a folder and run WinSCP.exe.
+WinSCP is available for download from WinSCP Run this file to install WinSCP.

 The first time you run the program you will be presented with the login dialog, where you enter the necessary information to log into the router.

 Change the File protocol to SCP, enter the IP Address of the router as the Host name, enter root as the User name and the password you set in the router's web interface as Password.
 Check the Advanced options box and, before clicking on Save, click on Environment -> SCP/Shell.

 Uncheck the Lookup user groups box to avoid a Directory not found warning.
 Then click on Save.

 Check the Save password box and click on OK.

 You will then be shown the Stored Sessions dialog.
 The next time you run WinSCP this is where you will start from.